ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 **Default**: `'classic'`

-Set editor mode to edit in classic (iframe-based) or inline style.
+Set editor to work in classic (iframe-based) or inline mode.
 For more details, look at {@link guide/dev/ckeditor_js_load/README Loading CKEditor Script}.

 ### onBeforeLoad

-Callback function with single argument: `CKEDITOR` namespace. **Invoked each time new editor instance is loaded**, but `CKEDITOR` is reference to the same namespace.
+Callback function with single argument: `CKEDITOR` namespace. **Invoked each time new editor instance is loaded**, but `CKEDITOR` always refer to the same namespace.
 Look at [onNamespaceLoaded](#onnamespaceloaded) to compare behaviors.

 ### onNamespaceLoaded

-Callback function with single argument: `CKEDITOR` namespace. **Invoked single time regardless of editor instances amount**.
+Callback function with single argument: `CKEDITOR` namespace. **Invoked single time after namespace loaded, regardless amount of editor instances**.

 ## CKEditor 4 React Integration Demo